 - People-pleasing behavior

 - Intense desire to have self-control

 - Strong desire to be liked

-If you experience these types of symptoms, it is possible that you are codependent or that some of your relationships are codependent.
-But to improve your emotional well-being, it’s essential to look for ways to resolve those codependent behaviors.
+If you experience these types of symptoms, it may be possible that you are codependent or that some of your relationships are codependent.
+But to improve your emotional well-being, it may be essential to look for ways to resolve those codependent behaviors.

 How To Stop Codependency

 The process of stopping codependent behavior may not be easy, largely because it might involve changing the way you think, react, and process emotions.
 But it’s an effort that’s likely well worth pursuing, both for the sake of your relationships with others and your confidence in yourself.
 Below are steps to help you get started.

 Be Honest With Yourself

 The first thing you may need to do to work on your codependent behaviors might be to be completely honest with yourself about how you feel, what your concerns are, and what you think may be driving your habits.
 To overcome your codependence, you might find that you need to be able to admit that you are codependent.
 And that can take a lot of courage.